yandex-cloud/docs/en/managed-postgresql/concepts/storage.md

 Local SSD storage doesn't provide fault tolerance for stored data and affects the overall pricing for the cluster:

 * This storage doesn't provide fault tolerance for a single-host cluster: if a local disk fails, the data is permanently lost.
-Therefore, when creating a new {{ mpg-name }} cluster using local storage, a 3-host fault-tolerant configuration is automatically set up.
+So, when creating a new {{ mpg-name }} cluster using this type of storage, a 3-host fault-tolerant configuration is automatically set up.
 * You are charged for a cluster with this storage type even if it's stopped.
 Read more in the [pricing policy](../pricing.md).

 ## Specifics of non-replicated SSD storage {#network-nrd-storage-features}

 {% include [nrd-storage-details](../../_includes/mdb/nrd-storage-details.md) %}

-## Choice of storage type during cluster creation {#storage-type-selection}
+## Choice of disk type during cluster creation {#storage-type-selection}

-The number of hosts that can be created with a {{ PG }} cluster depends on the storage type selected:
+The number of hosts that can be created together with a {{ PG }} cluster depends on the type of disk selected:

 * With local SSD (`local-ssd`) or non-replicated SSD (`network-ssd-nonreplicated`) storage, you can create a cluster with three or more hosts (to ensure fault tolerance, a minimum of three hosts is necessary).
-* With `network-hdd` or `network-ssd` storage, you can add any number of hosts within the [current quota](./limits.md).
+* With network HDD `network-hdd` or network SSD `network-ssd` storage, you can add any number of hosts within the [current quota](./limits.md).

 For more information about limits on the number of hosts per cluster, see [{#T}](./limits.md).